fbpx

 The government named affordable housing as one of its key priorities in a four-point agenda.
 According to statistics from the Ministry of Transport and Infrastructure, the housing shortage in the country stands at 1.85 million houses, with an annual shortage of more than 200,000 units.

-Affordable housing remains a problem, not only for Kenya but also other countries in the continent.
+Affordable housing remains a problem, not only for Kenya but also for other countries on the continent.
 This problem has been compounded by the rapid increase in urban population and the escalating prices of building materials.
 In a report by Business Wire tagged World Cement Market Report 2017 – Analysis and Forecast to 2025 – Research and Markets, cement in Africa is typically three times the price in the world.
-For this reason, the provision in constrained and the government relies on an outside private sector to deliver cheap housing.
+For this reason, the provision is constrained and the government relies on an outside private sector to deliver cheap housing.

 low cost housing.
 Image from http://www.constructionkenya.com/5058/low-cost-building-ideas/